Healthy Living in Your 40sBy Radiant Health

 Much of what you see on the outside is a result of what went inside.
 You can thank healthy living in your thirties for your radiant glow now, and that cycle needs to continue.
 You can take your nutrition to the next level by supplementing with a good omega-3 product and a multi-nutrient antioxidant – both are excellent investments in the future of your health and beauty.

-Also, be aware that dehydration will show on your skin, so limit your alcohol intake and stay well hydrated; three litres of water a day should be your goal in order to maintain a supple, glowing complexion.
+Also, be aware that dehydration will show on your skin, so limit your alcohol intake and stay well hydrated; three liters of water a day should be your goal in order to maintain a supple, glowing complexion.
 And remember, much of the liquid your body requires comes from your food, so an abundance of fresh vegetables and fruits will help provide additional nutrient-rich hydration.

 Medical tests have never been more important than they are in your forties and beyond.
 Give yourself the gift of making an appointment with your doctor to discuss the following essential screenings.

 Suboptimal dietary choices combined with hormonal turbulence can take their toll, and if your pancreas can’t keep up, diabetes may ensue.
-Nigeria has the highest mortality rate from diabetes of all the African nations.

 According to a registered nurse for the Mayo Clinic, “Diabetes is a deceptive disease, in that most people diagnosed have probably had it for a number of years without knowing.
 The symptoms aren’t obvious.”
 So be sure to get a fasting blood sugar test.